-Application forms for admission to the Social Work major may be obtained from the Social Work program office or from the program's web site.
+Application forms for admission to the social work major may be obtained from the Social Work Program office or from the program's web site.
 Admissions materials should be submitted to the Social Work Program Coordinator by January 31 in order to begin the social work major the following fall semester.

-Social Work Program Academic Requirements and Expectations:
+Social Work Program Academic Requirements and Expectations

-The Social Work program recognizes its responsibility as gatekeeper to the profession to insure the safety of clients who will be served by program graduates.
+The Social Work Program recognizes its responsibility as gatekeeper to the profession to insure the safety of clients who will be served by program graduates.
 Academic standards enforced by the program, therefore, include both competence in social work knowledge, values, and skills as demonstrated by students' classroom and field agency performance; and classroom, university, field agency, and community behavior reflecting responsibility, moral awareness, self-understanding, and concern for the welfare of others.
-Students must earn a grade of "C" or better in all required SWK courses beyond the liberal arts foundation level including SOC 350.
+Students must earn a grade of "C" or better in all required SWK courses beyond the liberal arts foundation level.
 Grades of less than "C" in the listed courses may delay admission into further courses in the sequence of study or suspension or dismissal from the social work major.
-Violation of Social Work program academic standards including scholastic, ethical, and conduct standards in the classroom, within a field placement, in the University or in the community will result in a review of the student's performance in the Social Work program and may result in dismissal from the Social Work major.
+Violation of Social Work Program academic standards including scholastic, ethical, and conduct standards in the classroom, a field placement, the University, or the community will result in a review of the student's performance in the Social Work Program and may result in dismissal from the social work major.